-On July 15, 2022, the U.S. Environmental Protection Agency (EPA) issued the 2021 Water Quality Report Card for the Neponset River and the bacteria “grades”, which can be seen on the map below.
+On August 3, 2023, the U.S. Environmental Protection Agency (EPA) issued the 2022 Water Quality Report Card for the Neponset River and the bacteria “grades,” which can be seen on the map below.

-For bacterial pollution in the Neponset Watershed, most streams and river segments earned grades of “A” or “B.” Only Unquity Brook, Germany Brook, and Meadow Brook received grades of “D” or “F.” All monitored ponds earned “A’s” and the mainstem of the River, where most recreation occurs, got “B” grades.
+For bacterial pollution in the Neponset Watershed, most streams and river segments earned grades of “A” or “B.” However, a handful of tributaries were graded “D” or “F,” meaning the water was rarely safe for swimming and occasionally not safe for boating.
+Most monitored ponds earned an “A,” and the mainstem of the River, where most recreation occurs, got “A” and “B” grades.
 (Scroll down to learn what A, B, C, D, and F mean.)

 NepRWA also tracks dissolved oxygen and phosphorus, which are important for fish, wildlife, and recreation.